kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Epics

-- = "big" user story of theme of work
+- = "big" user story or theme of work
 - E.g.,
   - Epic: "Management feature"
   - User story: "As a customer, I want to be able to create an account"
-- It corresponds to our "Umbrella Issue"
+- It corresponds to our "Umbrella issue"

 ## Product backlog